Dannydoesdev/GitConnect/README.md

 2. Place the token in the .env file using the name 'TOKEN='< copy and paster your new token here >

 ---
-## **SETTING UP THE CLOUDINARY**
+## **Cloudinary Setup**
 ---
 - Create an account on cloudinary (this will cost a fee to server images to the public)
-- copy the api, cloud name and access token into your environemnt variables file.
+- Copy the api, cloud name and access token into your environemnt variables file.

 ```
 CLOUD_KEY=